Frequently Asked Questions – Multistate Voluntary Disclosure Program

 What is the lookback period, and how is it determined?

 The lookback period includes the prior complete tax filing periods for which a taxpayer applying for voluntary disclosure relief must generally file returns and pay the past-due tax liability plus interest in return for the state’s waiver of tax liability for periods prior to the lookback period and penalties.
 The lookback period also includes the current incomplete tax filing period, the return for which must be timely filed and tax paid when due.
 The prior and current tax filing periods are determined based on the date that the application is received by National Nexus Program staff.
 Each state determines its own lookback period.
 Lookback periods may vary between states.
-Please note that withholding tax retained from employee salaries and sales and use tax collected from others must be remitted in its entirety, without regard to the lookback period, and may involve non-waivable penalties.
+Withholding tax retained from employee salaries and sales/use tax collected from others must be remitted in its entirety, may involve non-waivable penalties, and may cause the lookback period to commence when the tax was first retained or collected.

 Income/franchise Tax Lookback Period Example